Hooper was known as the 'father of railroad publicity'

-I have spent my entire life, of course, in the newspaper business.
+I have spent most of my entire life, of course, in the newspaper business.
 But if born 100 years earlier, it might have been the railroads, or both — like Shadrack K. Hooper.

 Newspaper editor Tim McGuire says "Many people have heard the old story about the railroads and how they should have realized they were in the transportation business in the same way newspapers ought to realize they're in the information business.
 I heard someone says a few years ago that in fact the railroad people knew they needed to be in the transportation business.
 They just loved the railroads so much they couldn't make the change.
 There is a lot of that in our business."

-McGuire is right of course, but Hooper knew how to made it work.
+McGuire is right of course, but Hooper knew how to make it work.

 "Hooper was known as the 'father of railroad publicity' and his extensive advertising efforts on behalf of the Rio Grande made the railroad known throughout America and Europe," wrote my friend, Palmer Lake historian Dan Edwards in one of his papers.
 "Many prominent hotels, union stations, and ticket offices displayed pictures of scenery along the route of the Rio Grande that Hooper had provided.
 He arranged for the photographer, William H. Jackson and the writer, Ernest Ingersoll, to travel over the Rio Grande in special trains and record in pictures and words what they saw.
 Hooper popularized the Royal Gorge and the Black Canyon's Curicanti needle that served as emblems of the railroad.
 He also published several booklets on tourist spots and landmarks along the route of the Rio Grande."

 Those booklets... works of a lost art, as far as I am concerned.